Kwadwo Afari-Gyan: Honours

 He was awarded the Order of the Star of Ghana, the highest national award by President John Mahama, on 1 July 2015.

 Other activities

-He has also worked in a large number of other African countries, and has written several books.
+He has also worked in other African countries and has written several books.

 He was the "star witness" for the Electoral Commission of Ghana in an electoral petition filed by the New Patriotic Party after the 2012 general election.